Sensedia/api-manager-java-client-sdk/docs/AccessTokensApi.md

 <a name="updateAccesstoken1"></a>
 # **updateAccesstoken1**
-> AccessTokenResponse updateAccesstoken1(id, sensediaAuth, bean)
+> AccessTokenResponse updateAccesstoken1(sensediaAuth, id, bean)

 Update a access token